Sugar Act Facts

 Beginning of “No Taxation Without Representation”

-The passage and enforcement of the Sugar Act contributed to the growth of an ideological movement in Colonial America that help fuel the American Revolution.
+The passage and enforcement of the Sugar Act contributed to the growth of an ideological movement in Colonial America that helped fuel the American Revolution.
 The ideas behind the slogan “no taxation without representation” were key arguments against Parliament’s taxation policies in regard to the 13 Original Colonies.